-Medicine balls are a weighted ball roughly the width of your shoulders.
-In today’s article we will talk about medicine balls specifically.
-Let’s start by taking a closer look at the history, construction and usage of medicine balls.
+Medicine balls are weighted balls roughly the size of basketballs.
+Let’s start by taking a closer look at the history, construction, and usage of medicine balls.

-So as we established, medicine balls are roughly the width of shoulder, usually around 14 inches but they come in many sizes.
-What’s common with all medicine balls is that they are heavy and not air filled.
+So as we established, medicine balls are roughly the size of a basket ball, usually around 14 inches but they come in many sizes.
+What’s common with all medicine balls is that they are heavy and not air-filled.

-They are typically filled with sand or similar heavy substance and weight anywhere between 2 to 25 lbs.
-They are typically made out of hard duty elastic rubber and are similar in feel to a heavy basket ball that’s a bit low on air.
+They are typically filled with sand or similar heavy substance and weigh anywhere between 2 to 25 lbs.
+They are typically made out of hard-duty elastic rubber and are similar in feel to a heavy basketball that’s a bit low on air.

 There are also softer medicine balls made out of synthetic or real leather.
-They feel more like a bean bag due to the lack of elasticity in the skin.
+They feel more like bean bags due to the lack of elasticity in the skin.

 Medicine balls are most commonly used for something called ballistic training, which is a form of strength and power exercise.
 It aims to improve explosive strength as the idea is usually to toss or move the ball as fast as possible.

-This type of work activates the fast twitch muscle fibers which have the most potential for growth and strength.
-Traditionally power and ballistic training has been done to improve strength and athletic performance because it requires relatively high amount of skill.
+This type of work activates the fast-twitch muscle fibers which have the most potential for growth and strength.
+Traditionally power and ballistic training has been done to improve strength and athletic performance because it requires a relatively high amount of skill.
 Since power training is also very metabolically demanding, it’s being used increasingly for metabolic conditioning in sports like CrossFit.

 The benefits of medicine ball exercises for seniors are virtually the same as any form of strength training.
 What’s great about medicine balls exercises is that they improve your balance and stability at the same time exceptionally well.